Bray’s release, WWE concern, WWE gold medal

 Remembering Bobby Eaton

-Word broke early Thursday morning that “Beautiful” Bobby Eaton had passed away after a battle with health issues.
+Word broke early Thursday morning, Aug.
+3, that “Beautiful” Bobby Eaton had passed away after a battle with health issues.

 As a kid, I remember loathing Eaton and Stan Lane as the second incarnation of The Midnight Express.